QuietCoderBoi/FortiAnalyzer-Safeguarding-Reports/README.md

   - [User Reports - Setting the User or IP Address](#user-reports---setting-the-user-or-ip-address)

 ## Report Descriptions
-Please note that these reports currently only work with FortiGate logs.
+Please note that these reports currently only work with FortiGate logs and are based off of the FortiGate's web filter functionality.

 ### Overview Report
 The Overview report is designed to provide a high-level overview of users' web activity.